I’ve been dreaming of making a green papaya salad for a while now… I just don’t see them (the unripe not-sweet green kind) around too often.

-Using a julienne peeler, (I know another gadget – sorry!), I sliced thin uniform strips of papaya… tossed them with some chopped veggies and a light dressing made up of scallions, herbs, lemongrass, a big splash of coconut milk and a few squeezes of lime.
+Using a julienne peeler, (I know another gadget – sorry!), I sliced thin uniform strips of papaya and tossed them with some chopped veggies and a light dressing made up of scallions, herbs, lemongrass, a big splash of coconut milk, and a few squeezes of lime.

 If you’re serving this as a side dish, feel free to stop there.
 Since this was our dinner on this particular night, I made it a more complete and filling meal by tossing some shrimp on top… some baked or grilled tofu would also be delicious.

 *I used a julienne peeler to make these nice even papaya strips.
 (I also tried using the zucchini noodle maker).
 The julienne peeler took me a few frustrating minutes to get the hang of… after that it was pretty easy.
 It would have been more painstaking to slice them with a knife and they wouldn’t be as noodle-like.
 Having nice thin, even strips is kind of key here.

 - Splash sesame oil (1-2 teaspoons)

 - A few inches of lemongrass, coarsely chopped (the food processor will do the rest)*

 - 1 garlic clove, minced

 - Splash soy sauce

 - ¼ cup coconut milk, light or full fat

 - Splash agave syrup or a pinch of sugar